Home Maintenance Checklist: Seasonal and Monthly To-Dos

 Inspect electric cords

 Walk around your home and check the electric cords to make sure they aren’t frayed or damaged.
 Damaged cords can lead to an electrical fire.
+If you frequently run into electrical problems, consider rewiring your home to ensure safety.

 Clean garbage disposal

 A garbage disposal can get pretty gross if it’s not cleaned regularly.
 Throw a couple of ice cubes and citrus peels into the disposal and turn it on.
-It’ll break down any food build up and the citrus peels will make the kitchen smell nice and clean!
+It’ll break down any food build-up, and the citrus peels will make the kitchen smell nice and clean!

 Seasonal maintenance

-Disclaimer: Most of the seasonal maintenance tasks can be done on your own, but if you don’t feel confident in your skills, don’t hesitate to contact a professional for assistance.
+Editor’s note: Most of the seasonal maintenance tasks can be done on your own, but if you don’t feel confident in your skills, don’t hesitate to contact a professional for assistance.

 Winter maintenance tasks